itsRohit47/IOvalidations/README.md

-Simplifies reading inputs from console in c#, #personalPain
+Simplifies reading and validating inputs from console in c#, #personalPain